CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVmediaMapping.md

 ```

 ### -MountOptions
 Mount options for the Virtual Media mapping.
-The field can be left blank or filled in a comma separated list with the following options.\\n For NFS, supported options are ro, rw, nolock, noexec, soft, port=VALUE, timeo=VALUE, retry=VALUE.\\n For CIFS, supported options are soft, nounix, noserverino, guest.\\n For CIFS version &lt; 3.0, vers=VALUE is mandatory. e.g. vers=2.0\\n For HTTP/HTTPS, the only supported option is noauto.
+The field can be left blank or filled in a comma separated list with the following options.\\n For NFS, supported options are ro, rw, nolock, noexec, soft, port=VALUE, timeo=VALUE, retry=VALUE.\\n For CIFS, supported options are soft, nounix, noserverino, guest.\\n For CIFS version &amp;lt; 3.0, vers=VALUE is mandatory. e.g. vers=2.0\\n For HTTP/HTTPS, the only supported option is noauto.

 ```yaml
 Type: string